rust-project-primer/book/src/organization/library-first.md

 be a library exposing the necessary functionality, and a thin wrapper around it that is a binary which excises the functionality.

+## Examples

+A library containing data structures, which has an optional `serde` feature to enable serialization and deserialization with serde.

 ## Reading

 - [Chapter 2.5: Package Layout](https://doc.rust-lang.org/cargo/guide/project-layout.html) in *The Cargo Book*